-We executed a lease in February 2006 for office space to replace the current space leased by our MedStaff subsidiary.
+We executed a lease in February 2006 for approximately 32,000 square feet of office space to replace some of the current space leased by our MedStaff subsidiary.
 The new lease term is 7 years and 5 months (with an option to renew for 5 years).
-Total future minimum rental payments are \$5.6 million.
-The commencement date of the lease has not been determined as of the date of this filing.
+Total future minimum rental payments are approximately \$5.6 million.
+The commencement date of the lease is expected to be in the third quarter of 2006.
+However, the commencement date is subject to substantial completion of the new office space and has not been determined as of the date of this filing.